 No exercise if experienced vomiting or diarrhea within last 36 hours.

-In general, HCB2 highly encourages walking in fresh air, light resistance training, stretching to maintain flexibility, and performing balance exercises during cancer treatment.
+Before starting an exercise program, please consult with your medical provider.
+HCB2 highly encourages walking in fresh air, light resistance training, stretching to maintain flexibility, and performing balance exercises during cancer treatment.
 These basic fundamentals can be modified based on the cancer patients former training level, type of cancer, surgeries, and cancer treatment.
-More or less can be performed based on a complete assessment.
+More or less can be performed based on a complete assessment by a qualified cancer exercise specialist.